Fort du Salbert: Séré de Rivières fort

 Fort du Salbert commands an area of ponds surrounding Malsaucy, and controls roads to Lure, Giromagny and the Paris rail line.
 Its initial construction cost was 2,120,332 francs d'or.
 Initial manning was 460 men, 24 non-commissioned officers, and 13 officers.
 A well and cistern provided water.
-Armament in 1882 was five 155mm long guns, eight 120mm long guns, and a variety of small mortars and small-caliber guns for close defense.
+Armament in 1882 was five 155 mm long guns, eight 120 mm long guns, and a variety of small mortars and small-caliber guns for close defense.

-A 1900 modernization was to add a Galopin armored twin 155mm gun turret and an armored observation post.
+A 1900 modernization was to add a Galopin armored twin 155 mm gun turret and an armored observation post.
 The gun turret project was abandoned, along with a further addition of a machine gun turret and a 75mm gun turret.
 The main fort never received the extensive concrete cover that was applied to other Séré de Rivières forts.

 During the quarrying of the fort's stone the caves of Cravanche were discovered in 1876.

 Currently, the fort has lost much of its original appearance (late nineteenth century) due to the creation in 1950 of the Ouvrage "G" de la D.A.T. that required modernization of the fort.
+The part of the fort which was used as this shelter is currently accessible to visitors by means of a guided tour run by a preservation association which was created in 2016.